We love everything about making waffles from scratch, and this recipe is a good reason why.

 We have the tips and tricks to allow you to achieve the perfect waffle.

 The addition of ground cornmeal adds a depth of flavor that is not overpowering at all.
 3 tablespoons of sugar add just enough sweetness to the batter.
-The sauce, or even just plain maple syrup, adds a lot of sweetness to the dish, and is the perfect addition for our buttermilk waffles.
+The sauce, or even just plain maple syrup, adds a lot of sweetness to the dish and is the perfect addition to our buttermilk waffles.

 EXPERT TIP: Stir the batter until just combined.
 Over-mixing will cause the waffle to not be airy and light.
 Lumps in the batter are just fine, too